samndsscripts/Query-Salesforce-Python/README.md

 # RMA Sync — Salesforce & Tableau Reporting Pipeline

-Reconciling RMA and shipment activity across Salesforce, Tableau, and a shared Excel workbook used to mean manually cross-referencing three systems by hand.
-This pipeline pulls from all three, resolves product identity across inconsistent fields using a tiered matching strategy, deduplicates against what's already reported, and appends clean records straight into the reporting workbook.
+RMA and shipment data live in two systems that each tell half the story — Salesforce is where the sales team logs the human side of a return (comments, photos, files), Tableau is connected directly to the database and holds the actual shipment/return quantities.
+This pipeline pulls from both, resolves product identity across inconsistent fields using a tiered matching strategy, and appends clean records into a shared workbook that quality managers actively review and correct — without stepping on the corrections they've already made.

 ## The Problem

-RMA (Return Material Authorization) and shipment data live in Salesforce and Tableau, but neither system is the reporting source of truth — Excel is.
-Building that report by hand means opening cases one at a time, cross-referencing product codes that are sometimes structured and sometimes buried in a subject line or case comment, and manually checking whether a record has already been logged.
-It's slow and error-prone, and product identification quietly degrades whenever the structured `Item` field is missing.
+Building the RMA/shipment report by hand means opening cases one at a time in Salesforce, cross-referencing product codes and quantities against Tableau (which is sometimes a clean match, sometimes not — Salesforce cases can exist before or without a matching database record), and manually checking whether a record has already been logged.
+On top of that, the resulting report isn't just read passively — it feeds a Power BI dashboard and is where quality managers actually work: filtering to their cases, clicking through to the source Salesforce case, correcting quantities when the pipeline had to fall back to logic instead of a direct Tableau match, and disapproving cases entirely so they don't count toward KPIs.
+Any automation here has to respect that this workbook has humans actively editing it, not just append blindly.

 ## What It Does

-- **RMA processing** — pulls new RMA cases from Salesforce, resolves product identity, collects case comments, and appends deduplicated records to the reporting workbook
+- **RMA processing** — pulls new RMA cases from Salesforce, resolves product identity, collects case comments, and appends new records to the shared workbook
-- **Shipment processing** — pulls shipment records from Tableau, cleans and standardizes them, derives supplier/manufacturing source, and generates unique shipment identifiers
+- **Shipment processing** — pulls shipment records from Tableau (database-backed), cleans and standardizes them, derives supplier/manufacturing source, and generates unique shipment identifiers
-- **Tiered product resolution** — falls back through four matching strategies so a missing structured field doesn't mean a missing product match
+- **Tiered product resolution** — falls back through four matching strategies so a case without a clean database-side match still gets identified
-- **Duplicate prevention** — checks incoming records against what's already in the workbook before appending anything
+- **Duplicate-safe appending** — checks the workbook for existing records before appending, so re-runs don't create duplicate rows
+- **Preserves manager review** — quantity corrections and case disapprovals made directly in the workbook are not touched or overwritten by later pipeline runs
-- **Traceability** — every appended RMA record includes a hyperlink back to its source Salesforce case
+- **Traceability** — every appended RMA record includes a hyperlink back to its source Salesforce case, so managers can review without leaving the sheet

 ## How It Works

 1. **Case retrieval** — new RMA cases are pulled from Salesforce (cases, comments, customer/product/financial fields)
 2. **Product resolution** — each case runs through a tiered fallback: direct `Item` field lookup → subject-line stock code extraction → fuzzy match against the case description → fuzzy match against case comments
-3. **Enrichment** — resolved cases are joined against Tableau's RMA and shipment reference data
+3. **Enrichment** — resolved cases are joined against Tableau's database-backed RMA and shipment data
-4. **Deduplication** — candidate records are checked against existing workbook rows before being written
+4. **Existing-record check** — candidate records are checked against the workbook so already-logged cases aren't re-appended, and rows a manager has already corrected or disapproved are left alone
-5. **Write-back** — new RMA and shipment rows are appended to the reporting workbook, with RMA rows hyperlinked back to their Salesforce case
+5. **Write-back** — new RMA and shipment rows are appended, with RMA rows hyperlinked back to their Salesforce case, ready for quality manager review
+6. **Downstream** — the workbook feeds a Power BI dashboard; managers filter to their own cases, verify or correct quantities, and can disapprove a case to exclude it from KPI reporting entirely

 ```
-Salesforce
+Salesforce (human side: cases, comments, photos)   Tableau (database-backed: quantities, shipments)
+                    │                                              │
+                    ▼                                              │
+         Product Resolution (tiered fallback) ◄────────────────────┘
                     │
                     ▼
-Case Retrieval
+       Existing-Record Check (skip already-logged / manager-edited rows)
                     │
                     ▼
-Product Resolution (tiered fallback)
+         Excel Workbook  ──────►  Power BI Dashboard
                     │
-     ├── Tableau Product Data
-     ├── Tableau RMA Data
-     └── Tableau Shipment Data
-     │
                     ▼
-Deduplication Check
-     │
-     ▼
-Excel Reporting Workbook
+   Quality Manager Review (correct quantities, disapprove cases from KPIs)
 ```

 ## Stack